Foreck1/LootTweaker-Docs/docs/type-docs/conditions.rst

 :full name: ``loottweaker.vanilla.loot.Conditions``

 JSON can be verbose and difficult to write.
-This class can help.
+This type can help.
 It provides methods for creating simple loot conditions, but if you wish to use complex loot conditions you still have to write them in JSON.

 All methods on this page, except ``parse()`` create a vanilla loot condition, so their parameters are equivalent to the parameters of the equivalent loot condition.
 All vanilla loot conditions are listed and documented `here <https://minecraft.gamepedia.com/Loot_table#Conditions>`_.

-The corresponding class for loot functions is :doc:`functions`.
+The corresponding type for loot functions is :doc:`functions`.

 Methods
 -------

+See :doc:`here <method-documentation-format>` for an explanation of the method documentation format used on this page.

 .. java:method:: LootCondition randomChance(float chance)
     :outertype: Conditions